-- 2.C.
-University Criteria and procedures for Tenure and Promotion to Associate Professor - 2.C.I.
+- 2.B.
+University Criteria and Procedures for Tenure and Promotion to Associate Professor - 2.B.I.
 Consideration for the awarding of tenure and promotion to Associate Professor shall be based on the following criteria: - a.
-Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline.
-Additionally in the case of a member hired as Lecturer, any additional credentials required for the specific position that were stated in the letter of appointment.
-These additional criteria are assessed at the time of the renewal of the probationary appointment. - b.
+Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline and any additional credentials required for the specific position that were stated in the letter of appointment. - b.
 Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
 Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
 Candidates for tenure and promotion to Associate Professor are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized. - d.
-Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations or the public stature of the University.
+Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
 It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit. - e.
 Where there is a significant record of service to society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized.